The Babysitter (2017 film)

-The Babysitter is a 2017 American teen black comedy horror film directed by McG and written by Brian Duffield.
+The Babysitter is a 2017 American teen black comedy slasher film directed by McG and written by Brian Duffield.
 It stars Samara Weaving, Judah Lewis, Hana Mae Lee, Robbie Amell and Bella Thorne.
-The film follows a lonely 12-year-old boy (Lewis) who falls in love with his babysitter (Weaving) only to discover that she is part of a satanic cult that wants to kill him.
+The film follows a lonely 12-year-old boy (Lewis) who discovers that his babysitter (Weaving) is part of a satanic cult that wants to kill him.
 The film was released by Netflix on October 13, 2017, and received mostly positive reviews from critics.
 A sequel, The Babysitter: Killer Queen, was released on September 10, 2020.

 Plot

-Pre-teen student Cole is bullied by his neighbor Jeremy, but his babysitter Bee, who is one of his only two friends, stands up for him and scares Jeremy off.
+Freshman high school student Cole is bullied by his neighbor Jeremy, but his babysitter Bee, who is one of his only two friends, stands up for him and scares Jeremy off.
 The following day, when his parents go out for an overnight stay at a hotel, Bee and Cole spend quality time together until he has to go to bed.
 Bee offers him some liquor to drink, but he secretly pours it out when she is not looking.

 Cole is encouraged by a text from his neighbor and other friend Melanie to go see what Bee gets up to after he goes to sleep.
 He sees Bee and several of her high school friends (Max, John, Allison, Sonya, and Samuel) playing a game of truth or dare formatted as a game of spin the bottle.
 However, as Bee kisses Samuel on a dare, she pulls two daggers from behind her back and stabs him in the skull.
 The others collect Samuel's blood, revealing themselves to be members of a demonic cult.
 Cole hurries to his room where he calls 911, puts on his shoes, and finds his pocket knife.
 He pretends to be asleep as Bee and the cult members enter his room to draw a sample of his blood.
 After they leave, he tries to escape out the window, but Bee secretly hides in his room and waits until Cole passes out from the exhaustion and loss of blood.

-Bee and her cult question Cole, while fending off his questions by saying they needed his blood for a science project.
-When two cops arrive, Max kills one of them with a poker, but the other cop accidentally shoots Allison in the chest before Bee slits his throat.
+Bee and her cult tie Cole to a chair and question him, while fending off his questions by saying they needed his blood for a science project.
+When two cops arrive, Max kills one with a poker, but the other cop accidentally shoots Allison in the chest before Bee slits his throat.
 Cole is forced to give the cult the police code to call off the other cops.
-While Allison cries over being shot, Cole rushes up the stairs; John pursues him, but is pushed over the banister, landing on a trophy that impales his neck.
+While Allison cries over being shot, Cole cuts himself free and runs up the stairs; John pursues him, but is pushed over the banister, landing on a trophy that impales his neck, leading him to die from blood loss.